-where the weights give the contributions of the two complexity components, importance $i \in [1, 5]$ and level $l \in [0, 7]$.7 Higher values correspond to a higher "importance" or "level" of skills.
+portance $i \in [1,5]$ and level $l \in [0,7]$.21 Higher values correspond to a higher "importance" or "level" of skills.
 The difference between "importance" and "level" can best be understood with an example.
 The subtask "problem identification" has an equal importance of 3 for both purchasing managers and vessel inspectors.
 Since purchasing managers are, however, more often confronted with the task of identifying problems, they are assigned a level score of 4.2 whereas vessel inspectors are assigned a score of 2.8 only.
 The resulting single score for the subtask "problem identification" is therefore higher for purchasing managers.

 After combining the two components into a single complexity score for each occupation, we derive the complexity embodied in each industry.
 To this end, we use information on the employment of the different occupations by industry.
-In line with Costinot et al. (2011), we assume that every country in the sample uses the same technology and rely therefore on employment information from the U.S. Bureau of Labor Statistics' Occupational Employment Statistics (OES).
-The 1999 data contains the number of employees by occupation in every 3-digit industry k (according to the Standard Industrial Classification, SIC).8 The occupational intensity, b_o^k , of each industry is then given by where L_o^k is the employment level of occupation o in industry k.
-Although the SIC provides information on products or services which are generated under the same industry heading, it does not relate atypical (or secondary) products.
-In order to compute the skill content embodied in primary and secondary outputs of each industry, we employ a make table for France from 1999 (provided by Eurostat).
-This allows us to derive a precise complexity measure at the product-level,9
+In line with ?, we assume that every country in the sample uses the same technology and rely therefore on employment information from the U.S. Bureau of Labor Statistics' Occupational Employment Statistics (OES).
+The 1999 data contains the number of employees by occupation in every 3-digit industry k (according to the Standard Industrial Classification, SIC).
+The occupational intensity, b_o^k , of each industry is then given by where L_o^k is the employment level of occupation o in industry k.
+Although the SIC provides information on products or services which are generated under the